-If a package shipped through UPS meets any of the following characteristics, it's considered oversized and may be subject to Over Maximum Limits charges and/or be required to ship via LTL service:
+If you’re shipping packages through UPS and they meet any of the following characteristics, it’s considered oversized and may be subject to Over Maximum Limits charges and/or be required to ship via LTL service:

 - The package weighs more than 150 pounds

 - The package is more than 165 inches of combined weight and girth